tonyewong/CSCI2824-Discrete-Structures_depr/resources/syllabus.md

 [https://piazza.com/colorado/spring2018/csci2824](https://piazza.com/colorado/spring2018/csci2824)

 This term we will be using Piazza for class discussion.
 The system is highly catered to getting you help fast and efficiently from classmates, the grader, and the instructor. **Rather than emailing me questions, I request that you to post your questions on Piazza**.
 If your question is of a private nature, Piazza allows you to send me private messages to the instructors.
-If you have a question specifically for Tony or Alex, please be sure to address your message to us by name.
+If you have a question specifically for Tony or Alexandra, please be sure to address your message to us by name.
 It is your responsibility to check the web page on a regular basis.
 Here you will find detailed information such as news, homework assignments and solutions, and instructor office hours.

 ### Coursework